Well, that was quite a week!

 How do you apply conversions?
 For example, production may be in tonnage but the price of production for revenue is in lb, oz etc. Do you have a conversion box for inputs in Openbox or do you use the CONVERT formula in Excel?

 Openbox will support the CONVERT function, so you can include that in your models.
 It also, as part of the checks it does on all models, makes sure that your units are consistent.
 So if, for example, you try to add something in US$ to something in EUR, without applying an exchange rate, it will warn you.

 How important is creating a flexible dashboard in driving insights for a financial model?

 Effective data visualisation is very important.
 Slick, easy, powerful dashboards are on our development roadmap.
 We’re thinking about how to make the design process easy enough that you can produce them quickly, but also powerful enough to produce good-looking dashboards straight out of the box.
 This might make it to version 1.0 (depending on how other things go!) but even if it’s not there, it will be included soon.

 Well that feels like quite a lot to write for a blog, so if you got this far, well done.
 I hope it has answered the questions you have, and given you an idea of our approach and where we are.
 If there are things which I haven’t covered and that you would like to hear more about, do please get in touch!
 Applications for the first round of the beta testing are now closed.
-If you would like to be involved in the second round which begins in a couple of months, please apply through the form in our closed Openbox beta blog post.

 We have the privilege of serving clients who are doing big, innovative things and who push us to do our best work.
 We like that.
 We support them with financial modelling, valuations and due diligence.